-Name Status Indication On System initialization completes.
-(Power) Flash System initializing or firmware upgrading is in process.
-Do not disconnect or power off the modem router.
-Off Power is off.
-On ADSL synchronization is established. ⊕ (ADSL) Flash ADSL synchronization is in progress.
+Name Status Indication

+(1) (2) On The modem router is powered on.

+(Power) Off Power is off.

+On ADSL synchronization is established.

+↔ (ADSL) Flash ADSL synchronization is in progress.

 (ADSL) Off ADSL synchronization fails.
 Please refer to Note 1 for troubleshooting.

 On Internet connection is available.

-(Internet) Flash There is data being transmitted or received via the Internet.
-O (internet) Off No successful Internet connection is available or the modem router is operating in Bridge mode.
+Flash There is data being transmitted or received via the internet.

+(INTERNET) No successful internet connection is available or the modem

+Off router is operating in Bridge mode.
 Please refer to Note 2 for

+troubleshooting.

-Name Status Indication troubleshooting.
-On The wireless function is enabled.
-(Wireless) Flash The modem router is sending or receiving data over the wireless network.
+Name Status Indication On The wireless function is enabled.
+(WLAN) Flash The modem router is sending or receiving data over the wireless network.
 Off The wireless function is disabled. △ (WPS) On A wireless device has been successfully added to the network by WPS function.
 Flash A wireless device is trying to connect to the network via WPS.
 This process may take up to 2 minutes.
 Off The WPS function is disabled or the wireless device fails to be added to the network in 2 minutes after WPS function is enabled.
-Please refer to
+Please refer to WPS Settings for more information.
+On The corresponding LAN port is connected. ♀ (LAN 1-4) Flash The modem router is sending or receiving data over this LAN port.
+Off The corresponding LAN port is not connected.

-- If the ADSL LED is off, please check your Internet connection first.
-Refer to 2.2 Connecting the Modem Router for more information about how to make Internet connection correctly.

-If you have already made a right connection, please contact your ISP to make sure if your Internet service is available now. - 2.
+- If the ADSL LED is off, please check your internet connection first.
+Refer to 2.2 Connecting the Modem Router for more information about how to make internet connection correctly.
+If you have already made a right connection, please contact your ISP to make sure if your internet service is available now. - 2.
 If the Internet LED is off, please check your ADSL LED first.
 If your ADSL LED is also off, please refer to Note 1.
-If your ADSL LED is on, please check your Internet configuration.
+If your ADSL LED is on, please check your internet configuration.
 You may need to check this part of information with your ISP and make sure everything has been input correctly.
 Refer to 4.1.1 Device Info and 4.2.1 Internet for more information.